8300-Sheriff's Community Aide

 Knowledge of: basic functions and operations of a law enforcement agency; customer service; English language; basic mathematics, and office procedures and practices.

-Ability to: communicate orally using grammatically correct English with people of diverse education, social and ethnic backgrounds; write clear, legible, grammatically correct reports in English.
+Ability or Skill to: communicate orally using grammatically correct English with people of diverse education, social and ethnic backgrounds; write clear, legible, grammatically correct reports in English.
 Gather, record, evaluate, and draw logical conclusion(s) from verbal information.
 Establish and maintain effective working relationships with a wide variety of people; walk and or stand for long periods; lift and or carry up to fifty (50) pounds; and work independently in the field; perform simple mathematical problems such as adding, subtracting, multiplying and dividing numbers; and learn to operate a network desktop computer and printer.

-Education: Possession of a high school diploma or successful completion of equivalency test (GED or California High School Proficiency Examination).
+Possession of a high school diploma or successful completion of equivalency test (GED or California High School Proficiency Examination).

-License: Valid California driver's license.
+Valid California driver's license.

-Effective Date: 12/21/99
+12/21/99

 Standard information